JonasGessner/JGDownloadAcceleration/README.md

 By default the tag is 0 and the number of connections is 6.
 The retry count it the number of connections divided by 2.

+The readonly properties are:

+	NSURL *url;
+	NSString *destinationPath;
+	unsigned long long contentLength;
+	NSError *error;

+`url` and `destinationPath` are set in the `initWithURL:destinationPath:resume:` method and should not be changed once the operation has been initialized, therefore they are a `readonly` property.
+`contentLength` is the expected length (bytes) of the resource to download.
+This value will be 0 before the `requestStartedBlock` is called. `error` returns the failure error (it will be nil if the operation is completed with success or if its running).
+The error will also be passed in the failure block.
+(See below for more info on the started and the failure blocks).

 `JGDownloadOperation` uses blocks to communicate with a delegate.